Windore/mtc/README.md

 }
 ```

 Note that the server path needs to exist as the app doesn't create it automatically.
-Also sync currenly only supports password based authentication (as that is currenly what I need).
+Also sync currently only supports
+password based authentication (as that is currently what I need).

 First time syncing with a server requires using the following command.